conor-b-abraham/FibMap/README.md

 Developed by Conor B. Abraham in the Straub Group at Boston University, Department of Chemistry

+**If you use Fibmap, please cite:**

+Conor B. Abraham, Emily Lewkowicz, Olga Gursky, & John E. Straub.
+Elucidating the mechanism of recognition and binding of heparin to amyloid fibrils of serum amyloid A. Biochemistry 2025, 64(1), 266–276.
+DOI: [10.1021/acs.biochem.4c00529](https://doi.org/10.1021/acs.biochem.4c00529)

 ## Contents ##

 - [Contents](#contents)